Legislative & Budget Process

 The biennial budget is passed in even-numbered years to appropriate projected revenues for the next two fiscal years.
 In odd-numbered years, the budget must be amended to ensure that the budget remains balanced based on actual and updated revenue projections.

-For additional information on the final 2018-20 budget, visit the State Budget website.
+For additional information, visit the State Budget website.